jeremywrnr/booker/completion/readme.md

 autocompletion help
 ===================

-To load or reload the web completion script, run this command in `/completion`:
+To load or reload the booker completion script, run this command in `/completion`:

-    $ make && unfunction _web && autoload -U _web
+    $ make && unfunction _booker && autoload -U _booker

-You can also run the completion script directly with `web`:
+You can also run the completion script directly with `booker`:

-    $ web --complete hello
+    $ booker --complete hello